openturns/openturns/python/doc/theory/probabilistic_modeling/dickey_fuller.rst

 In the model :eq:`DFmodel`, the only way to have stochastic non stationarity is to have :math:`\rho = 1` (if :math:`\rho > 1`, then the process diverges with time which is readily seen in the data).
 In the general case, the Dickey-Fuller test is a unit root test to detect whether :math:`\rho=1` against :math:`\rho < 1`:

 The test statistics and its limit distribution depend on the a priori knowledge we have on :math:`a` and :math:`b`.
-In case of absence of a priori knowledge on the structure of the model, several authors have proposed a global strategy to cover all the subcases of the model :eq:`DFmodel`, depending on the possible values on :math:`a` and :math:`b`.
+In case of absence of a priori knowledge on the structure of the model, several authors have proposed a global strategy to cover all the sub-cases of the model :eq:`DFmodel`, depending on the possible values on :math:`a` and :math:`b`.

 The strategy implemented is recommended by Enders (*Applied Econometric Times Series*, Enders, W., second edition, John Wiley \& sons editions, 2004.).